Jun 19th 2009

 - In addition to the vegetable share, CSA members (you must purchase a vegetable share in order to be a member) have the opportunity to order several other food offerings.

-- In addition to the vegetable share, we also coordinate a separate fruit share that runs for 23 weeks.
-Members who sign up for the fruit share receive 1-2 varieties of fruit each week, starting with Bing cherries, and progressing through the season from sugar and shiro plums, to peaches, nectarines, and finally pears and apples in the fall.
-While the fruit is not organic (growing organic fruit in NJ is quite difficult) they are low-spray, and follow the NJ Fruit Integrated Pest Management program.
+- In addition to the vegetable share, we also coordinate a separate fruit share with Tree-Licious Orchards in Port Murray New Jersey.
+The fruit share runs for 23 weeks and includes 1-2 varieties of fruit each week, starting with Bing cherries, and progressing through the season from sugar and shiro plums, to peaches, nectarines, and finally pears and apples in the fall.
+While the fruit is not organic (growing organic fruit in NJ is quite difficult) it is low-spray, and follow the NJ Fruit Integrated Pest Management program.
 IPM pairs the age-old good farming practice of careful observation with state-of-the-art weather monitoring and scientific understanding of pest and disease life cycles.
 The result is a significant reduction in the amount of pesticides used, dependent upon seasonal conditions.
 For more information about IPM see http://www.epa.gov/pesticides/factsheets/ipm.htm.

 Eggs and Poultry:

-- Members have the option of ordering pastured poultry and eggs from Ken and Nancy at Havenwood Farms and Stables, located in Newton, NJ.
+- We are currently researching new providers for local, pastured poultry and eggs and will update the website once we’ve made a commitment to a new farmer.
 Pastured chickens are living, eating, and breathing fresh air and grass.
 They are not caged, or considered free-range (which are often chickens that are allowed to wonder around the same small patch of dirt day after day, but must go inside to find food).

 - The Bloomfield-Montclair CSA has an arrangement with an organic blueberry farm in southern NJ and we usually coordinate one or two deliveries of blueberries each season.
 Members have the opportunity to order flats of blueberries for one or both deliveries.
 Prices vary seasonally.